 No!
 Yay!
 There really is no need to iron linen garments, unless they have become really crushed.
 In fact, we love the inherent natural creases and crumples – they are what give linen its drapey, relaxed, soft feel.
 But if you love ironing, or have an item that really needs pressing, iron while the fabric is still damp.
 Use a medium-hot iron on the steam setting.
 White linen is better ironed on both sides, whilst dark linen should be pressed only on the reverse side.

 Store your linens in a cool, dry place; avoid plastic bags, cardboard boxes and cedar chests.
 Linen has inbuilt insect-repellant properties so you should have nothing to fear from moths or other nibbly creatures.
 When you take linen out of storage, give it a good airing and wash if it needs a bit of a refresh.

-So, as you can see, linen items are machine washable, machine dryable and does not require any ironing if hanged or laid flat when still damp.
+You can see why we love linen – not only does it look stunning, it’s also machine washable, tumble dryable and doesn’t require any ironing if hanged or laid flat when still damp.
 Easy!